-7. Measure catheter to be used against patient to determine approximate length of catheter needed from puncture site to central venous tip position.

-NOTE: The Spectrum Glide catheter with EZ-Pass hydrophilic coating may be wetted with sterile water or saline prior to insertion to activate the coating.
+- Measure catheter to be used against patient to determine approximate length of catheter needed from puncture site to central venous tip position. - NOTE: The EZ-Pass hydrophilic coating may be wetted with sterile water or saline prior to insertion to activate the coating. - 8.
 Introduce the central venous catheter over wire guide.
 While maintaining wire guide position, advance catheter into vessel with a gentle twisting motion.
 (Fig. 1)